almotasim90/DPI/Suricata_Install_and_configure.md

 	af-packet:
     interface: enp1s0

-it depends on what is your network interface that you want Suricata to monitor, it could be  `eth0`, you could check what network platform the device have using  ` ifconfig `.
+it depends on what is your network interface that you want Suricata to monitor, it could be  `eth0`, you could check what network platform the device has using  ` ifconfig `.

 Also, specify the network range you want to monitor in `/etc/suricata/suricata.yaml` in `address-groups`: